 Minimum System Requirements for Sensor Cluster

-The hardware requirements for Sensor Cluster are very low because the traffic information is pre-aggregated by the associated Flow Sensors, Packet Sensors or SNMP Sensors.
-It is recommended to run it on the Console server if it's not very loaded.
+The hardware requirements for Sensor Cluster are very low because the traffic information is pre-aggregated by the associated Flow Sensor, Packet Sensor or SNMP Sensor instances.
+It is recommended to run it on the Console server.